-The major financial liabilities are bonds in the amount of CZK 210,000 ths maturing in 2023 and CZK 420,000 ths maturing in 2025.
-The ability of the Company to redeem these bonds depends on the successful generation of cash flows from existing and future projects, which is rather difficult to predict now.
-However, there is a possibility that the Company would need additional funds for refinancing these bonds or it would be forced to sell the asset to fulfill its obligations.
+The major financial liabilities are bonds in the amount of CZK 210,000 thsnd. maturing in 2023 and CZK 420,000 thsnd. maturing in 2025.
+The ability of the company to redeem these bonds depends on the successful generation of cash flows from existing and future projects.